athphane/forms/docs/basic-usage/file-inputs.md

 - `'circle'` - Whether the preview window should be displayed as a circle.
 Defaults to `false`.
 - `'aspect-ratio'` - Which aspect ratio to use as number between `0.0` and `1.0`.
 If using the `circle` option, will be forced to `1.0`.
 Defaults to the aspect ratio of given `height` and `width`.
 - `'maintain-aspect-ratio'` - Whether the preview window should maintain the given aspect ratio.
 Defaults to `true`.
+- `'upload'` - Whether to use `fileUploadInput` module from [`@javaabu/js-utilities`](https://github.com/Javaabu/js-utilities).
+Defaults to `false`.
+- `'upload-icon'` - Icon to display in the upload button.
+Defaults to the framework specific icon from config.